-(a) The Capital Accumulation Plan is described in greater detail on page 54 under the heading "Nonqualified Deferred Compensation Arrangements - The Interpublic Capital Accumulation Plan."
+- (a) The Capital Accumulation Plan is described in greater detail on page 54 under the heading "Nonqualified Deferred Compensation Arrangements The Interpublic Capital Accumulation Plan." - (b) The "2021 Perquisites and Other Personal Benefits" table below lists the type and amount of each perquisite received by the named executive officers in 2021.

-2021 Perguisites and Other Personal Benefits
+2021 Perquisites and Other Personal Benefits

-The following table describes the amount of each perguisite and other personal benefit received by the named executive officers in 2021.
+The following table describes the amount of each perquisite and other personal benefit received by the named executive officers in 2021.